 Insulin is the hormone that helps our body use glucose (sugar).
-In diabetes, the body is unable to use glucose because of deficiency or ineffectiveness of insulin.
-In type 1 diabetes, the body can not make insulin.
+In diabetes, our body is unable to use glucose because of deficiency or ineffectiveness of insulin.
+In type 1 diabetes, the body cannot make insulin.
 In type 2 diabetes, the body can make insulin but does not respond to it (called insulin resistance).

-Depending on the type and severity of diabetes, your physicians will recommend different insulin regimens (INSULIN PLANS).
+Depending on the type and severity of diabetes, your physicians will recommend different insulin regimens (Insulin plans).
 These may or may not be given with oral diabetes medicines.

 Commercially available insulin can be broadly divided into two kinds: